-Interestingly, but not at all surprisingly, Antipope Bergoglio holds this feast in particular contempt, and has now effectively abolished its celebration in Rome, having progressively refused to participate in it over these past seven years.
+Interestingly, but not at all surprisingly, Antipope Bergoglio holds this feast in particular contempt, and has now effectively abolished its celebration in Rome.

 Christ is called “The Good Pelican” and the pelican is a symbol of Christ because pelicans will, if need be, peck at their own chests and feed their young on their own flesh and blood.

 Below is the literal translation of St. Thomas Aquinas’ hymn which he wrote for this great feast, “Adoro Te Devote”, “I devoutly adore You”.
 I find the literal translation to be more moving than the poetic versions.

 Pray for Pope Benedict, the Papacy, and Holy Mother Church.

 My whole heart submits to You,

 And in contemplating You, it surrenders itself completely.